dubreuia/intellij-plugin-save-actions/README.md

 ## Compatibility

-Built for SDK version 2016.3, 2018.3, 2019.3, with JDK 1.11, those are the currently supported products, and is not expected to work in other products:
+Built for SDK version 2016.3, 2018.3, 2019.3, using JDK 8, those are the currently supported products, and is not expected to work in other products:

 - <img src="./docs/icon-intellij-idea.svg" width="30"> Intellij IDEA (ultimate and community)
 - <img src="./docs/icon-pycharm.svg" width="30"> PyCharm (professional and community)